simonverret/simonverret.github.io/resume.md

 <div class="content">
 <p class="cp">
   <b>2017, Université de Sherbrooke</b>
-  | Redaction of the official reports for the main meetings of the research program.
-In San Francisco, November 2017 and in Montreal, may 2018.
+  | Redaction of the official reports for two meetings of <a href="https://www.cifar.ca/research/programs/quantum-materials">CIFAR's quantum materials program</a>, one in San Francisco, November 2017, the other in Montreal, May 2018.
 </p>
 </div>